roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Scheduling/Resource scheduling/Topology-aware CPU scheduling.md

 2. Deploy the NGINX service on the tested machine.

-    1. Use the following YAML templates to create resources for the NGINX service.
+    1. Use the following YAML templates to create resources for the NGINX service:
         -   service.yaml

 ```